deployphp/docs/getting-started.md

 > ```
 > name   ALL=(ALL) NOPASSWD: /usr/bin/setfacl
 > ```
-> When save file.
-If you don't want Deployer to take care of writable dirs, override `deploy:writable` task as you wish.
+> When saving the file, if you don't want Deployer to take care of writable dirs, override `deploy:writable` task as you wish.

-Deployer will create next directory structure on `prod` server:
+Deployer will create the directory structure on `prod` server:

 ```
 /home/your/project